"A well equipped theatre with three medical practitioners on scrubs"

 practitioners in Uzbekistan Healthcare during COVID-19

-• Strengthening Primary Healthcare: USAID has worked to improve the quality and accessibility of primary healthcare services, including maternal and child health, family planning, and disease prevention.
+• Strengthening Primary Healthcare: USAID has worked to improve the quality and accessibility of primary services, including maternal and child health, family planning, and disease prevention.
 This has involved supporting the training of healthcare workers, upgrading health facilities, and implementing evidence-based interventions.

 • Combatting Communicable Diseases: USAID has played a vital role in combating infectious diseases such as HIV/AIDS, tuberculosis, and malaria.
 This has included providing technical assistance, supporting the development of national health plans, and facilitating access to essential medicines and diagnostics.